aws/aws-fpga/FAQs.md

 Yes, on-premises tools can be used to develop the Design Checkpoint needed for creating an AFI.
 The developer needs to download HDK can be downloaded from GitHub and run on any local machine.

-If a developer uses local tools and license, the exact Xilinx Vivado tool version specified in the HDK and FPGA Developer AMI will need to be used.
+If a developer uses local tools and license, please check the [supported versions of Vivado](./hdk/supported_vivado_versions.txt) for the exact Xilinx Vivado tool version supported by the HDK.
+Developers have access to Xilinx Vivado running in the AWS by using the [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ)

 **Q: Do I need to get a Xilinx license to generate an AFI?**

-If the developer uses the FPGA Developer AMI provided by AWS on AWS Marketplace, Xilinx licenses for simulation, encryption, SDAccel and Design Checkpoint generation are included.
+If the developer uses the [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ), Xilinx licenses for simulation, encryption, SDAccel and Design Checkpoint generation are included.

-If the developer want to run on other instances or local machine, the developer is responsible for obtaining any necessary licenses.
+If the developer want to run using other methods or on a local machine, the developer is responsible for obtaining any necessary licenses.
+Developers that choose to not use the developer AMI in AWS EC2, need to have Xilinx license 'EF-VIVADO-SDX-VU9P-OP' installed on premise.
+For more help, please refer to [On-premise licensing help](./hdk/docs/on_premise_licensing_help.md)

 **Q: Does AWS provide actual FPGA boards for on-premises development?**

-No. AWS supports a cloud-only development model and provides the necessary elements for doing 100% cloud development including Virtual JTAG (Vivado ChipScope), Emulated LED and Emulated DIP-switch.
+No. AWS supports a cloud-only development model and provides the necessary elements for doing 100% cloud development including Virtual JTAG (Vivado ChipScope), Virtual LEDs and Virtual DIP-switch.
 No development board is provided for on-premises development.